-Curb Appeal Landscaping
+How to Add Curb Appeal with Landscaping

 The other main problem we saw with the front of our farmhouse’s curb appeal was that there was a lot of stone and tan siding making the house look very long and rigid or stiff.
-One way to break up all those hard materials was to add some greenery.
-The first thing we did after digging a few plants out was add a tree, a Hawthorn tree.

 Adding a tree was also a great way to add more shade to the front of our house.